nosnoc/.github/profile/README.md

   It contains only some of the features of the Matlab package.
   If you want to use some features which are not currently implemented feel free to reach out to the authors via github issues or via email.
 - `mpecopt`: A Matlab implementation of an active set solver for MPCCs.
-  It is globally convergent to B-stationary points which are "true" local minima of MPCCs.
+  It is globally convergent to B-stationary points which are "true" local minima of MPCCs and unlike other stationarity concepts, do not permit first order descent directions.
 - `LCQPow`: A sequential convex programming approach for solving Quadratic Programs with linear complementarity constraints.
 - `nosbench`: A benchmark suite of MPCCs arising from nonsmooth optimal control and simulation solvers.
+- `vdx`: A Matlab software package for the efficient construction and index tracking for structured optimization problems.
+It supports both standard nonlinear programs and MPCCs and builds and orders the casadi expressions by semantic indices.